Abigail Spanberger: Immigration

-Spanberger objected to Trump's travel bans from certain predominantly Muslim countries and argued that they would aid jihadist propaganda by allowing a portrayal of the United States as an anti-Muslim country.
+Spanberger objected to President Trump's travel bans from certain predominantly Muslim countries and argued that they would aid jihadist propaganda by allowing a portrayal of the U.S. as an anti-Muslim country.
 She has voiced her support for stronger border security measures but opposes Trump's proposed wall.
-She voted for a bill that included funding for border infrastructure, technology at ports of entry and more customs and border patrol agents.
-She said she does not support "sanctuary cities" but also called the term "a campaign slogan a lot of people get caught up in."
+Spanberger voted for a bill that included funding for border infrastructure, technology at ports of entry, and more customs and border protection officers and agents.
+She said she does not support "sanctuary cities" but also called the term "a campaign slogan a lot of people get caught up in".
 She added that it "degrades the value of the conversation if we're not actually talking about what the real concern is."
-Spanberger called for a pathway to legal status for undocumented immigrants who abide by the laws, work, and pay taxes.
+Spanberger called for a pathway to legal status for illegal immigrants who abide by the laws, work, and pay taxes.

-Spanberger voted to allow U.S. Immigration and Customs Enforcement to be notified when undocumented immigrants attempt to purchase firearms, and voted against the House budget in summer 2019 because it failed to acknowledge the growing national debt.
+Spanberger voted to allow U.S. Immigration and Customs Enforcement to be notified when undocumented immigrants attempt to purchase firearms.

-Donald Trump

-According to FiveThirtyEights congressional vote tracker, Spanberger voted with President Donald Trump 6.9% of the time—about one seventh of the expected tally (49.1%) when factoring in the district's partisan leaning and general partisanship in Congress.
-In the 2016 presidential election, Trump defeated Hillary Clinton with 50% of the vote to her 44% in Spanberger's congressional district.